Exploiting Optical Flow Guidance for Transformer-Based Video Inpainting: Method

 \subsubsection{Temporally deformable MHSA}

-FGT \cite{zhang2022flow} designs a novel large window transformer to maintain large spatiotemporal receptive field while reduce the computation overhead compared with all-pair attention retrieval in FFM~\cite{Liu_2021_FuseFormer}.
+FGT \cite{zhang2022flow} designs a novel large window transformer to maintain a large spatiotemporal receptive field while reducing the computation overhead compared with all-pair attention retrieval in FFM~\cite{Liu_2021_FuseFormer}.
 The core of this transformer block is large window MHSA, as depicted in Fig.~\ref{fig:lw}, which plays an important role in aggregating the context features from temporally distant frames.

 However, large window MHSA is inefficient in modeling the feature correlation between the temporally nearby frames.
 The motion fields in temporally nearby frames are powerful priors in capturing temporal feature correspondence, which is naturally described by the completed optical flows $\hat{F}$.
 Therefore, besides the temporally global large window MHSA, we design a novel temporal deformable MHSA (TD-MHSA) to refine the attention retrieval in local frames $X_l$ under the guidance from completed flows $\hat{F}$.
+Since TD-MHSA aims at capturing the correspondences of the correlated tokens under the guidance of the completed optical flows, only local frames $X_l$ are involved in the process of TD-MHSA to avoid the inaccuracy of motion fields due to distant frames.

 We illustrate the module design of TD-MHSA in Fig.~\ref{fig:td}.
 TD-MHSA aims to model the correlation between the $t$-th token map $TI_t$ and the relevant content in $t-1$-th and $t+1$-th token maps guided by completed optical flows $\hat{F}_{t\rightarrow t-1}$ and $\hat{F}_{t \rightarrow t+1}$.
 First, we use SC to transform the token map $TI_{t-1}$ and $TI_{t+1}$ to the feature space and obtain the corresponding features